lookit/lookit-docs/docs/source/tutorial-second-study.rst

 .. admonition:: The key for your frame can be whatever you want

-   There's nothing magical about the "video-config" key given to this frame - you can change it to whatever you want, as long as they key in ``frames`` matches what you call it in ``sequence``.
+   There's nothing magical about the "video-config" key given to this frame - you can change it to whatever you want, as long as the key in ``frames`` matches what you call it in ``sequence``.
+Just don't put an underscore in it (see the :ref:`experiment runner documentation <elf:protocol configuration>`).

 Close the editor, save your protocol, and preview your study.
 Make sure to click "build experimenter runner" if you have not already done so; you will be emailed when it is built and then you can preview your study.
 You should see the setup frame, looking just like the screenshot in the docs.